MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 With flows, this scenario is easier to build, as demonstrated in the walkthrough later that covers some of the Power Automate capabilities.
 These capabilities include:

 - Creating a cloud flow that runs on demand.
-- Getting a list of records that are related to a Dataverse entity.
+- Getting a list of records that are related to a Dataverse table.
 - Looping over a list of records.
 - Sending approval requests.